 Machines can look simple until you try and change the grip or raise and lower an arm.
 Have a member of the staff walk you through a real tutorial on specific machines you will be using.

 Another thing to consider with the weight machines is how your gym handles the rest between sets.
 Besides being rude to just stand to the side of the machine or wander around, it can be unsafe.
 An awareness of your surroundings can prevent you from getting in the way of someone who is swinging some really heavy weight.

 We all know the danger of running outside: cars, bikes (they travel as fast as some cars!) and running alone.
 We could get hurt or worse.
 Women tend to think about the last one a little more than men.
 However, what about the gym?

-First, always, always lock your car.
+First, always, always lock your car or bike.
 Hide your valuables if you must leave them in your car.
 It does not matter where you live or how safe you feel in your gym parking lot.
 Criminals prey on the unsuspecting and easy targets.
 Same exact thought process can be said for the lockers at the gym.
 Petty thieves workout too.
 How many times have you opened a locker to find someone’s stuff?

 If you head to the gym while it’s still light outside but it will be dark when you leave, park in a close spot or in a spot under a light.

 After a certain time you could be walking in a desolate parking lot.
 Try walking out with someone you know or are comfortable with or ask a gym employee to either walk with you (and offer to bring them back to the entrance) or ask them to stand and at least watch until you get in the car.
 If you have to walk alone, don’t talk or text on your phone.
 Be aware of your surroundings.
 Parking garages are also a similar beast.
 Don’t get distracted with your gym bag, toss it in and get in the car.
 A good gym will have lighting and will do what is needed to make you feel comfortable.